herrera-alison/minimal-reproduction-ami/README.md

 ### Context
 - GovCloud STS regional endpoints differ from those in the standard AWS commerical cloud.
 - Reverting to version `36.0.0` of Renovate resolves the error but introduces a new issue where AMIs are not properly differentiated for `us-gov-west-1` and `us-gov-east-1`.
-- Version `39.131.0` fails iwth the error above.
+- Version `39.131.0` fails with the error above.

 ## Expected behavior